spatie/browsershot/README.md

     ->type('#selector1', 'Hello, is it me you are looking for?')
 ```

-You can combined `type` and `click` to create a screenshot of a page after submitting a form:
+You can combine `type` and `click` to create a screenshot of a page after submitting a form:

 ```php
 Browsershot::url('https://example.com')